 Preliminary and Finals.
-Three officials and an alternate will be assigned to each tournament game.
-The alternate official should be from the local area and will be assigned by assignor.
-Nine officials will be assigned to each four team 1st/2nd round site as well as each sectional site.
+Three officials crews and two alternates will be assigned to each tournament site.
+The alternate officials should be from the local area and will be assigned by the coordinator of officials.
 The NCAA site rep will notify the teams at the administrative meeting to which officials are for each game.